 The Seiko NH calibers, which are based on those in-house movements used in most Seiko Automatic watches and many other well-known brands around the world, are regarded as one of Seiko Japan's key mechanical movements.

 Source: @Humism on Twitter

-If you are into Seiko Mod Watches - you already know about the NH35 and NH36.
+If you are into Seiko Mod Watches - you already know about the NH35 and NH36 which serve as the workhorse for many a mod.
 There are some other movements in this family, and they offer unique functions and finishing.

 In this post, we will look at the most significant models in Seiko's NH series, ranging from the classic NH35 to the modern NH71.
-We think Seiko probably offers the best quality automatic movements on the planet - let us tell you why.
+We think Seiko probably offers the best quality automatic movements for the price on the planet - let us tell you why.

 Seiko Instruments Inc. Background